NickvanDyke/eslint-plugin-react-you-might-not-need-an-effect/README.md

 # ESLint - React - You Might Not Need An Effect

-ESLint plugin to catch [unnecessary React `useEffect`s](https://react.dev/learn/you-might-not-need-an-effect) to make your code easier to follow, faster to run, and less error-prone.
-Highly recommended for new React developers as you learn its mental model, and even experienced developers may be surprised.
+ESLint plugin to catch when [You Might Not Need An Effect](https://react.dev/learn/you-might-not-need-an-effect) (and more) to make your code easier to follow, faster to run, and less error-prone.
+Highly recommended for new React developers as you learn its mental model, and even experienced developers may be surprised!

+The new [`eslint-plugin-react-hooks/set-state-in-effect`](https://react.dev/reference/eslint-plugin-react-hooks/lints/set-state-in-effect) flags synchronous `setState` calls inside effects, helping prevent unnecessary re-renders.
+However, unnecessary effects aren’t limited to synchronous `setState` calls.
+In contrast, this plugin:

+1. Reports specific anti-patterns, providing actionable suggestions and links.
+2. Analyzes props and refs — the other half of misusing React internals in effects.
+3. Considers effects' dependencies, since when the effect runs influences its impact.
+4. Incorporates advanced heuristics to minimize false negatives and false positives.
+5. Obsesses over unusual logic and syntax — because you never know what might end up in an effect.

 ## 📦 Installation